Timeline: Reforms in Myanmar

 May: US extends some sanctions for another year, saying that despite the recent reforms, rights abuses and army influence on politics and the economy persist.

-November: Aung San Suu Kyi says reforms in the country have "stalled" and warns against "over optimism".
+November: Aung San Suu Kyi says reforms in the country have "stalled".